George Strait's Song "You'll Be There"

 Though seemingly harmless, the message of the song is a false Gospel.

-First, I sincerely doubt if Mr. Strait has "torn" his knees up praying, nor do I believe that he has "scarred" his back from fallin' down.
+First, I sincerely doubt if Mr. Strait has “torn” his knees up praying, nor do I believe that he has “scarred” his back from fallin' down.
+But who knows?
 And the reference to...
 Spent so much time flying high, till I’m face first in the ground is irreverent to God.
 Walking with God shouldn't be referred to as "flying high."
 This is just more religious mumbo-jumbo that Contemporary Christian Music (CCM) is known for.
 You don't get to Heaven by praying or "flying high."
 Eternal life is a free gift (Romans 5:15;6:23), paid for by the precious blood of the Lord Jesus Christ (1st Peter 1:18,19).

 Second, Mr. Strait is asking someone in Heaven to speak to God on his behalf.
 1st Timothy 2:9 states, "For there is one God, and one mediator between God and men, the man Christ Jesus."
 No one can put in the good word for you, or ask God to help you.
-This is what the godless Catholic Church teaches, i.e., that their priests can intercede on your behalf and forgive your sins.
+This is what the Godless Catholic Church teaches, i.e., that their priests can intercede on your behalf and forgive your sins.
 Blasphemy!
 Only God can forgive sin (Mark 2:7), and Jesus is Almighty God (John 1:1-3,14; 10:33; 1st Timothy 3:16; Colossians 2:9; Revelation 1:8).
-George Strait's song is a perverted Gospel, which conveys the message that getting to Heaven is A LONG HARD RIDE which requires human effort.
-No it's not.
-If you put forth any effort at all to merit Heaven, then you have sealed your fate in Hellfire (Ephesians 2:8,9).

 Third, George Strait sings...
 Tell Him [God] I might need a hand to see you both someday."
 This is false doctrine which implies that Mr. Strait is doing the best he can to merit Heaven, but "MIGHT" need a helping hand to finish the course.
 This is 100% work salvation wrapped up in a Gospel country song.
-This is a serious matter folks!

 The Danger of So-Called Country Gospel Songs